 Leader(s) in the Heresy: Laelius Socinus (died 1562AD) and Faustus Socinus (died 1604AD)

 This brief list is limited to those historic heresies describing the nature of God the Father.
 You’ve probably noticed the similarity many of these ancient misrepresentations of Christianity have with current distortions advocated by Mormons, Jehovah’s Witnesses and others.
 New alterations of Christianity are seldom new.
 In the end, Christian Case Makers, relying on the evidence provided in the scriptures, must guard themselves from such heresies.
 Each of us must not “believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world” (1 John 4:1).
 In addition, we must “examine everything carefully; hold(ing) fast to that which is good” (1 Thessalonians 5:21) like the “noble-minded” Bereans who “received the word with great eagerness, examining the Scriptures daily to see whether these things were so” (Acts 17:11).
-This brief summary has been re-created in the form of a Bible Insert and is available on our Home Page from the link in the right tool bar.
-Download the insert (along with the inserts from prior months) and start collecting these resources related to the case for the Christian worldview.
-We hope to encourage and equip you to be a better Christian Case Maker.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.